BillReyor/lmstudio-promptfoo-chatbot/README.md

 ## AI Red-Teaming with Promptfoo

-We’ve included a `promptfooconfig.yaml` that:
+We’ve included a sample promptfoo configs that:

 - Defines your travel-agent prompt template
-- Targets the local `/v1/completions` endpoint
+- Targets the local `/v1/completions` endpoint (or model endpoint)
 - Runs 5 tests each for bias, hallucination, cybercrime, PII leaks, unsafe-practice checks
 - Uses basic + jailbreak strategies